VeronicaLobos/MoviWeb-App/README.md

     User and Movie classes, which represent the database tables.
  - The app is designed to be modular and easy to extend with additional features in the future.
+ - Logging is implemented to track operations where a user ID is involved, such as adding or deleting movies.

+## Directory Structure

 ```plaintext
 MovieWeb-App/